SahilTChaudhary/sahiltchaudhary.github.io/_portfolio/3_prostheticArm.md

     </div>
     <figcaption style="text-align: center;"><u><em>Fig-4 Stress Analysis - Displacement</em></u></figcaption>

     * <p style="text-align: justify;"><b>Topology Optimization</b><br>Topology Optimization was done to reduce the material used.
 The criteria used were to minimise mass by 30%, and ensure that the displacement does not increase by more than 1.2 times.
-The forearm and the hand were optimized, as they were the largest and most promiment components of the arm, and were also the main load bearing parts of the arm.
+The forearm and the hand were optimized, as they were the largest and most prominent components of the arm, and were also the main load bearing parts of the arm.
 The total mass reduction was 17.35%.</p>

     <div style="text-align:center">
     <img src="/images/Forearm_Topo.png" controls="Topo" style="max-width: 750px;">